hariharan-jayakumar/darknet-kitti/README.md

 # Darknet for KITTI

-This repository is forked from [pjreddie/darknet](https://github.com/pjreddie/darknet).
+This repository is forked from [pjreddie/darknet](https://github.com/pjreddie/darknet) and [yizhou-wang/darknet-kitti](https://github.com/yizhou-wang/darknet-kitti).

 # What's new for this repository? #

-This version of darknet is modified to fit KITTI 2D object dataset.
+This version of darknet is modified to fit KITTI 2D object dataset and contains the pre-trained weights from training on IMAGENET and KITTI datasets.

 ## Train YOLOv2 for KITTI ##